mikezs/AoC-2020/README.md

 - I wrote a full on Tokenizer/Lexer/Parser/Interpreter from an example I wrote as part of my Programming Langugages Module from Kent Uni.
 Unfortunately it didn't work properly, so I just used what I'm good at: Regular Expressions and string manipulation.
 First loop was things in brackets, second loop was the first match in [0-9]+[+*][0-9]+
 - Part 2 was changing the similar, but using a loop with `+` in the middle, then a loop with `*` in the middle.
 *Note: I want to refactor this so I can provide a regular expression, and replace it's first match with a closure result. **Now done.***

+### Day 19 - The Giant Regular Expression
+- I used recursion to generate a massive regular expression (3751 characters) and just put it into the Swift `NSRegularExpression` class to parse my input.
+It's incredibly fast because a deterministic finite automata is created and runs a filter over the input.